drduh/macOS-Security-and-Privacy-Guide/README.md

 # Physical access

-Keep your Mac physically secure at all times and do not leave it unattended in public.

-A skilled attacker with unsupervised physical access could install a [hardware keylogger](https://trmm.net/Thunderstrike_31c3) to record all of your keystrokes.
-Using a Mac with a built-in keyboard or a bluetooth keyboard makes this more difficult as many off-the-shelf versions of this attack are designed to be plugged in between a USB keyboard and your computer.
+Do not leave the system unattended in unsafe locations.
+A skilled attacker with unsupervised physical access could install a [hardware keylogger](https://trmm.net/Thunderstrike_31c3) to record keystrokes, including passwords.
+Using a Mac with a built-in keyboard or a bluetooth keyboard makes this more difficult as many off-the-shelf versions of this attack are designed to be plugged in between a USB keyboard and the computer.

 To protect against physical theft during use, use an anti-forensic tool like [BusKill](https://github.com/buskill/buskill-app) or [swiftGuard](https://github.com/Lennolium/swiftGuard) (updated usbkill, with graphical user interface).
-All respond to USB events and can immediately shutdown your computer if your device is physically separated from you or an unauthorized device is connected.
+All respond to USB events and can immediately shut the computer down if the device is physically separated or an unauthorized device is connected.

 Consider purchasing a privacy screen/filter for use in public.

 [Nail polish](https://trmm.net/Glitter) and tamper-evidence seals can be applied to components to detect tampering.

 # System monitoring

+## Logs

+Monitor system logs with the **Console** application or `/usr/bin/log stream` commands.

 ## OpenBSM audit